jroettenbacher/phd_base/README.md

 2. Measurement files

 Both workflows start with the correction of the dark current.
 After the raw files are copied from ASP06/07 into `raw_only` and `raw` the minutely files are corrected for the dark current and saved with the new ending `*_cor.dat` in `data_cor`.
 Then the minutely files are merged to one file per folder and channel.

 **Calibration files**

 Use `smart_process_transfer_calib.py` or `smart_process_lab_calib.py` to correct the calibration files for the dark current and merge the minutely files.
 Then run `smart_calib_lab_ASP06/07.py` for the lab calibrations or `smart_calib_transfer.py` for the transfer calibration.
 Each script returns a file in the `calib` folder with the calibration factor.

 **Measurement files**

 Use `smart_write_dark_currented_corrected_file.py` to correct one flight for the dark current.
 Merge the resulting minutely files with `smart_merge_minutely_files.py`.
-Finally calibrate the measurement with `smart_calibrate_measurment.py`.
+Finally, calibrate the measurement with `smart_calibrate_measurment.py`.
 The resulting calibrated files are saved in the `data_calibrated` folder.

 ### 1.1 smart.py

 These are functions in relation with the SMART instrument.
 "_" denotes internal functions which are called inside other functions.
-There is also a lookup dictionary to look up which spectrometer belongs to which inlet, which inlet is measuring up or downward irradiance and which filename part belongs to which channel.
-Another dictionary relates each measurement with the date of the transfer calibration for that measurement.
+~~There is also a lookup dictionary to look up which spectrometer belongs to which inlet, which inlet is measuring up or downward irradiance and which filename part belongs to which channel.~~
+~~Another dictionary relates each measurement with the date of the transfer calibration for that measurement.~~ This has been moved to `cirrus-hl.py`.
 The functions are explained in their docstring and they can be tested using the main frame.
 You can:

 * read in raw and processed SMART data